-Short-term Trends On the African Video Streaming Market
+Short-term Future Trends On African Video Streaming Market

 The African Video Streaming Market is Expected to Grow Significantly in the Coming Years

 The African OTT market has been on the rise just like it has been in the rest of the world.
 The market is still some ways from reaching the maturity level of the markets in North America and Europe.
 However, that also means plenty more growth opportunities in the upcoming years.

 By 2027, Africa will have 13.64 million paying SVOD (Subscription Video On Demand) subscriptions, a significant increase from 4.90 million at the end of 2021.
 According to the same source, 6.6% of households with a TV set will be paying for at least one subscription by 2027 – up from 3.9% of households at the end of 2021.
 The African video streaming market itself has been valued at $1.8B in 2022 with an expected revenue annual growth rate of 11.39% throughout the 2022-2027 period, resulting in a forecast market volume of $3,1 B by 2027.